Since the SEC ruling in February 2010, boards and CEOs (public and private) are depending more and more on operational risk management metrics.

-Below we cover some crucial top level key risk indicators that your business can implement.
+Below we cover some crucial top level metrics that you can look to as you develop key risk indicators that your business can implement.

 Systemic risk identification detects areas of upstream and downstream dependencies throughout your organization, such as when one area of the organization is unknowingly causing strain on other areas.
 Additionally, this method also identifies areas that would benefit from centralized controls, eliminating the extra work of maintaining separate activity level controls and increasing organizational efficiency.